ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _Pomeroy weekly telegraph._](https://chroniclingamerica.loc.gov/lccn/sn85038184/1862-04-04/ed-1/seq-4)

 #### 1862-04-04 &middot; Pomeroy, Meigs County, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+bacco.
+I have never used it from that Thc Pralrie fanner says, with all the
+time to the present day.
+She asked me emphag;3 which itaiica aati an earnest
+not to game.
+I cannot tell who is win- ( eonTict;on call give: &quot;It u no longer
 ning and who is losing m games that , fitahje t0 grol0 w ea or com exclu­
 can be played.
 She admonished me, !ively a3 a farm cropt ad the farmer of
 too, against hard drinking; and whatever ; thj est must turn his attention to a